EmanHerawy/chainlink-ccip/readme.md

 ### What's the problem?
 - Blockchain by its nature is isolated, so it's hard to communicate with other blockchains or communicate natively with traditional systems to make external API calls ([Oracle problem](https://chain.link/education-hub/oracle-problem)).
 - no standard way to communicate between blockchains
-- the current solutions are not matured and inscure( given the huge amount of money lost in multi secuirity incidents)
+- the current solutions are not matured and insecure( given the huge amount of money lost in multi security incidents)
 - Without a blockchain interoperability protocol, Web2 systems and dApps would need to build separate in-house implementations for each cross-chain interaction that they want to use, which is a time-consuming, resource-intensive, and complex process.

 ## Why we need it?